FlashBuddy/Admin-Page-Class/README.markdown

    * Added missing plupload files and added a plupload field to demo plugin.

 ##1.0.0
-   * has_fields now checks in repater and conditional fields.
+   * has_fields now checks in repeater and conditional fields.

 ###0.9.9
    * Fixed Typo field.
-   * added google fonts and font weights.
+   * added Google fonts and font weights.

 ###0.9.8
    * added hidden field to skip fields